-PCI Slots PCI slots are used to

-install expansion cards that have the 32-bit PCI interface.

-4xAGP The 4xAGP slot is used to install a graphics

-to install a graphics adapter that supports

-the 4xAGP specification and has a 4xAGP edge connector.

-CNR Slot This slot is used to

-insert CNR cards with Modem and Audio functionality.

-Note: Before installing an add-on card, check the documentation for the card carefully.
-If the card is not Plug and Play, you may have to manually configure the card before installation.
+PCI Slots PCI slots are used to install expansion cards that have the 32-bit PCI interface. . , D 4xAGP Slot The 4xAGP slot is used to install a graphics adapter that supports the 4xAGP specifica- tion and has a 4xAGP edge connector.
+AGP Stot CNR Slot This slot is used to insert CNR cards with Modem and Audio functionality. care U d, check the documentation for the card g and Play, you may have to manually con- on.